 Climate change is a fundamental theme within fund investment strategies as well as the investment process itself.
 Firstly, the energy transition - brought about by the need to mitigate the worst effects of climate change and shift from fossil fuels is creating new and significant investment opportunities for infrastructure.
 For example, the hydrogen economy, biofuels, electric vehicle infrastructure and integrated low carbon domestic energy systems are some examples of sectors InfraRed's Origination and Execution team have been assessing and seeking to invest in in recent times.

 Energy transition is also one of the key investment themes pursued by InfraRed's funds under management - as demonstrated by InfraRed's climate solution target.
 InfraRed has committed to allocate 50% of its assets under management to climate solutions by 2025 (compared to a baseline of 45% as at 31 December 2022).
 This target factors in a material growth in AUM to 2025.
-Further details of InfraRed's climate solutions target can be found in its Net Zero Progress Report and Sustainability Report.
+InfraRed has surpassed its target with 62% of AUM now dedicated to climate solutions, exceeding the initial objective of 50% by 2025.
+This corresponds to a US\$2+ billion increase in InfraRed's allocation to investments which support the energy transition since the beginning of 2022.